 A comparatively small share of adults (8.6%) has not acquired at least an upper secondary qualification, compared to an EU-27 average of 21.6% (LFS, 2019).
 The likelihood that adults in Slovakia will frequently update their knowledge and skills through adult learning is low: only 3.6% of adults aged 25-64 have had a recent learning experience in the past 4 weeks (EU-27 10.8%) (LFS, 2019).
 Slovakia has launched upskilling initiatives, particularly in validation.
-The objective of the ESF project 'System of verifying qualifications' (2019) is to set up a comprehensive system by establishing structures and mandatory procedures for lifelong learning, with an emphasis on the validation and recognition of qualifications and piloting the validation system for nonformal and informal learning of approximately 300 qualifications, including validation of partial qualifications.
+The objective of the ESF project 'System of verifying qualifications' (2019) is to set up a comprehensive system by establishing structures and mandatory procedures for lifelong learning, with an emphasis on the validation and recognition of qualifications, including validation of partial qualifications.
 This 4-year project also aims to complement the existing qualification standards of the National System of Qualifications by introducing assessment procedures.
 It is expected that these qualifications will be recognised by the Ministry of Education, certifying professional competences in line with Lifelong Learning Act (568/2009) (Cedefop ReferNet, 2020).
 [26]